Seb Schmoller logo and link to site home page

 National College of School Leadership.
 In Q4 2007, with David Jennings I was commissioned by NCSL to produce a report for the college on how the College could make use of social software technologies in its range of support for professional development.
 We delivered the report in March 2008.

 PA Consulting Group.
 In July 2005, with David Kay of Sero Consulting and David Jennings, I won a competitive tender with PA to write two reports about corporate e-learning for Learning Light, a not-for-profit Sheffield start-up company with a remit to help grow the UK e-learning market.
 We completed these reports in October 2005.
 One of them, E-learning and The 21st Century Citizen, is available from my web site [0.4 MB PDF].
-Registered users can access the other report, along with two ro three others commissioned at the same time, gratis, from the Learning Light web site.

 RM plc.
 Contributing to RM's successful bid to do the ~£38m main roll-out of the South Yorkshire e-Learning Programme, and, from May 2003, working for RM on aspects of the main roll-out.

 Sero Consulting Ltd. Work, during Q1 and Q2 2007, using a version of Stephen Marshall's eMM model, on the production for the Scottish Funding Council, of a "Baseline Study of the e-Readiness of Scotland's Colleges".
+Work, between 2008 and 2010 on Becta's annual survey of FE "e-readiness", and on an international benchmarking study of practitioner ICT capability in further education.

 Trades Union Congress

-• Between Q4 2002 and Q3 2003 I managed a project to help the TUC develop an online learning strategy
+• Between Q4 2002 and Q3 2003 I managed a project to help the TUC develop an Online Learning Strategy.

-• From Q4 2003 onwards I have been providing the TUC with advice on various aspects of the implementation of the strategy, as well as working on several other projects relating to e-learning.
+• From Q4 2003 onwards I provided the TUC with occasional advice on various aspects of the implementation of the strategy, as well as working on several other projects relating to e-learning.
 One of these projects was to write, with David Jennings, "E-Learning in the Workplace - A Union Negotiation and Implementation Guide".
 The Guide was published in March 2005 and is available for download from the TUC web site [0.5 MB PDF].
 Another is TRACE, a large-scale project, using e-learning, which aims to improve capacity within European trade unions to deal with economic restructuring.

 • In Q4 2006 I was commissioned by the TUC to advise it on how to develop a "knowledge information system" to support the work of unionlearn.
 During Q4 2007, with Doug Gowan of the Open Learning Partnership and David Jennings I undertook a follow-up project focused on the practical implemention of knowledge management within unionlearn.